dart-lang/site-www/src/multiplatform-apps.md

 toc: false
 ---

-{% comment %}
-In the latest upgrade, in hybrid markdown/html files, all text must be aligned left - no indent.
-{% endcomment %}
 <div class="container">
 <div class="row">
 <div class="col-sm-6" markdown="1">

 We recommend the [Flutter framework][] for developing multi-platform native apps for mobile (iOS & Android), desktop (Windows, Linux, and macOS), and the web.